Wonga Beach, Queensland: Geography

-Wonga Beach is a beachside locality situated between the small residential towns of Rocky Point (sometimes referred to as Dayman Point) and the Daintree township.
+Wonga Beach is a beachside locality situated between the small residential towns of Rocky Point and the Daintree township.
 It is approximately 17 km north of the town of Mossman.
 In 1985, a large volcanic eruption beneath the Coral Sea released thousands of pumice stones to the ocean surface which were then blown along north Queensland's shore by the trade winds.

 History

 Rocky Point State School opened on 23 February 1939, about 4 km south of the current school at Rocky Point.
 In 1999, the school was relocated to Wonga Beach and renamed Wonga Beach State School.
 Most of the Rocky Point school buildings were sold for housing, but one was relocated to Wonga Beach.